MSc Accounting and FinanceFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-The final part of the MSc is a research-based dissertation.
+The final part of the MSc is a research-based dissertation, worth 60 credits.
 This involves identifying and analysing a research question in finance under the guidance of a member of staff.
 The dissertation gives you an opportunity to explore an original problem, source and process the relevant financial data, analyse that data and learn to draw appropriate conclusions.
 The results are presented in a final report of up to 15,000 words.